ywwang-notes/fMRI-related/spm12_related/revisions.md

-I revised part of the spm12 code when necessary.
+I revised part of the spm12 code for it is necessary and there's no work-arounds.

 ### spm_dcm_U.m
 ```